 Lime Soil Amendment

-To ensure the soil has access to nutrients, soil amendment services can help balance its pH.
+To ensure soil has access to nutrients, soil amendment services can help balance its pH.

 Weed Control

-Find a specialized lawn care plan to help control weeds
+Find a specialized lawn care plan to help control weeds.

 Lawn Fertilization

-See a deeper green grass coloring and increased growth within 7 to 10 days
+See a deeper green grass coloring and increased growth within 7–10 days.

 What Is Compacted Soil?

 When your soil becomes compacted, it’s time to aerate.
 Dense and tightly packed, compacted soil inhibits root growth by cutting off access to nutrients.
-Soil compaction also encourages a lawn’s weed growth and makes them more vulnerable to drought.
+Soil compaction also encourages a lawn’s weed growth and makes it more vulnerable to drought.
 Here are some factors that might increase the likelihood of soil compaction:

 • High clay content: Clay soils are more likely to become compacted than sandy soils because they’re heavier.